MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 ## <a id="msix" />Installing the MSIX package

+> [!NOTE]
+> The MSIX package is not officially supported at this time.
+We continue to build the package for
+> internal testing purposes only.

 To manually install the MSIX package on a Windows 10 client, download the MSIX package from our GitHub [releases][releases] page.
 Scroll down to the **Assets** section of the Release you want to install.
 The Assets section may be collapsed, so you may need to click to expand it.